Spring Woodland Wildflowers

 Before I married my husband, Frederick G. “Rick” Heath in 1997, we jointly purchased a Stephen Rolfe Powell blown glass vessel.
 We laugh in saying that we had to get married as we could not decide how to separate that art object.
 Soon afterward we started exploring and educating ourselves in the contemporary art glass world, and have amassed a sizable collection of contemporary art glass.

-Currently, I am President of the board of the Art Alliance for Contemporary Glass, and before that I served on the board of the North Carolina Glass Center.
+Currently, I am the immediate Past-President of the board of the Art Alliance for Contemporary Glass.
+Before that I served on the board of the North Carolina Glass Center.
 I am a past board member of the Creative Glass Center of America.
 In 2010 I co-chaired the Glass Art Society Conference which was held in Louisville, KY.
 From a more general arts perspective, I have past service on two boards, one serving the nine southern states and one serving the Louisville arts community: South Arts and the Speed Museum Board of Governors.

 In 2012 my husband and I succeeded in visiting our 7th continent, Antarctica.
 When we married in 1997, we promised each other that we would work hard and travel in between.
-Oftentimes our work is 7 days a week for several weeks and then we take a week to 10 days off to travel as we cross off those locations on our bucket list.
+Before COVID 19, we would oftentimes work 7 days a week for several weeks and then take a week to 10 days off to travel as we crossed off those locations on our bucket list.
 Venice is a treasured spot, and we have returned there often.
-Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out of the way places in search of remote artists in the hinterlands.
+Visiting glass artists and collectors is usually a component of our travels, and we have explored many exotic and out-of-the-way places in search of remote artists in the hinterlands.
 In 2016 we started taking grandchildren with us on some special trips.
-2020 has stopped our travels, and we do not know when we can safely return.
+2020 stopped our travels, and we are tentatively making reservations hoping we can safely return to travel soon.

 Many of our trips have been memorable, but the trip to Rwanda as one of the first tourist groups post-genocide was one of the most poignant.
 We visited Dian Fossey’s gravesite, saw the grave of her beloved Digit, outside of Kinigi, and then traveled back to Kigali to spend the evening dancing with the President Paul Kagame to the music of the Kigali Rotary Club President’s band.
 Complete with pigmy warrior dancers, we experienced both the joy of a newly reborn society and then later on the devastating sadness of the ravages of the genocide with a guide who had lost his wife and daughter to the slaughter.